omidfarhang/omid.dev/content/posts/2010-11-03-service-pack-1-for-avira-antivir-products.en.md

   * Correction of MailGuard connected to IMAP
   * Correction of MailGuard for use with Thunderbird 3.1

 To check whether the SP1is already installed or not please check the version number.
-The version number can be viewed over AntiVir Control Center :: Menu Help :: About&#8230; :: Register Version information.
+The version number can be viewed over AntiVir Control Center :: Menu Help :: About… :: Register Version information.
 SP1 has the following number:

   * Avira Premium Security Suite: 10.0.0.565
   * Avira AntiVir Premium: 10.0.0.624